hchiam/please/README.md

 Print:

-    Please print this string of words
+    `Please print this string of words` prints out `this string of words`

 Import: